ChrisPenner/Simpleton-Algebraics/README.md

 -   A set of laws which the algebra must obey

-Each of the Algebraic types we specify below can stand on their own except where they specify dependencies on other types.
+Each of the algebraic types we specify below can stand on their own except where they specify dependencies on other types.
 You can see the dependencies in the figure below.